celo-org/celo-monorepo/packages/docs/community/release-process/attestation-service.md

 Major and minor releases should be constructed by pushing a commit to the `master` branch to change the encoded version number from `x.y.z-unstable` to `x.y.z`.
 A `release/attestation-service/x.y` branch should be created from this commit.
 The next commit must change the version number from `x.y.z-stable` to `x.y+1.0-unstable`, or `x+1.0.0-unstable` if the next planned release is a major release.

-Only one commit should ever have a “stable” tag at any given version number.
+Only one commit should ever have a "stable" tag at any given version number.
 When that commit is created, a tag should be added along with release notes.
 Once the tag is published it should not be reused for any further release or changes.

 ### Distribution